majrak1/IoT_application-air_quality_monitoring/README.md

 - [Predictions](./Predictions/Predictions.ipynb)
 - [Visualization](./Visualization/Visualization.ipynb)

+_**Note:** To see the full codes you should clone the repository and open it in a code editor as github redacted final lines in the preview._

 In addition to those, there are also two Flask servers that act as "time simulators" ([processed](./Visualization/server.py) and [predicted](./Visualization/prediction_server.py)) .
 Those servers are used in the Node-RED flow (see the [json flow](./Visualization/node-red-json-flow.json)) for real time visualization of processed data and for comparison of processed and predicted datasets.

 ### Created by Maj Rakovec, Titouan Andre, Gauthier Patard